joe-bor/luckys_iris/README.md

 # IRIS Order Helper v1

-This project simplifies the process for Department Managers at Lucky Stores Supermarket to view and edit their IRIS recommended orders by generating barcodes for each item in their current list.
+This project simplifies the process for Department Managers at Lucky Stores Supermarket to view and edit their IRIS-recommended orders by generating barcodes for each item in their current list.
 Instead of hand-typing in the order codes of each item in the hand-held gun, we simply just have to scan it.

 ## Demo